ChrisJones86/ChrisJones86/README.md

 - 🌱 I’m currently learning ... sass in order to write better style sheets
 - 👯 I’m looking to collaborate on ... becoming faster and getting better
 - 🤔 I’m looking for help with ... getting a full time front-end position
-- 📫 How to reach me: ... email is best: chrisjonesfor86@gmail.com or contact on my https://chrisjones86.github.io/New-Portfolio/
+- 📫 How to reach me: ... email is best: chrisjonesfor86@gmail.com or contact on my website
 - ⚡ Fun fact: ...
 During my free time, I thoroughly enjoy embarking on adventurous deep-sea fishing excursions, seeking out and triumphing over awe-inspiring sea monsters.